aineko-dev/aineko/docs/index.md

     ___

-    Create an AI agent that accepts user prompts, iterates on an answer, and outputs it only after all specified checks pass.
+    Create an AI agent that accepts user prompts, iterates on an answer, and outputs it after all specified checks pass.

     [:octicons-arrow-right-24: Aineko Dream](./examples/aineko_dream)